 Beets are a cool-weather crop.
+Beets thrive in moderate temperatures from 50°F to 65°F (10-18°C).
 Sow beets in the garden 2 to 3 weeks before the last average frost date in spring.
-Continue succession plantings every 3 weeks until temperatures reach 80°F.
+Continue succession plantings every 3 weeks until temperatures reach 80°F (26°C).

 Beets can again be planted in late summer or early autumn 6 to 8 weeks before the first average frost in autumn.
 Grow beets as a winter crop in mild-winter regions.

 Beets require 45 to 65 days to reach harvest.

 Description.
 Beets are biennial plants grown as annuals.
 They are grown for their swollen roots and also for their leaves.
 There are two main beet types: globe-shaped and long-rooted.
 Beetroots can be red, orange, gold, yellow, white, and even concentrically ringed roots.
 A rosette of large edible leaves sprouts from the root; green leaves can have red, yellow, or white veins.

 Beets Yield.
 Plant 5 to 10 beets per household member.